Leave a comment

 He could see that Micky was interested because the little bird started to hop from one leg to the other with excitement.

-“Ooooh,” he whistled, “Those sorts of scare stories always go a treat.”
+“Ooooh,” he whistled, “Those sorts of scare stories always go down a treat.”

 “This story’s got wings,” said Colin, “It will fly and fly.”

 Now almost everyone who lives on the pond is partial to a bit of slime now and then.
 The frogs and tadpoles practically live on it.
 The wise old frog says that if you eat slime for your veg, and flies for your protein, you will grow up big green and strong.
-The water foul – that’s a posh name for ducks, swans and geese by the way – also love to gulp down the green stuff – and the slimier it is, the better it slips down their necks.
-In other words, all the pond life think that slime is simply yummy.
+The water fowl (that’s a posh name for ducks, swans and geese, by the way) also love to gulp down the green stuff – and the slimier it is, the better it slips down their necks.
+In other words, all the pondlife think that slime is simply yummy.

-Tim found Bertie in mournful mood.
-“It is the greatest calamity I have ever known,” he said sadly, “Even greater than the time the Royal nanny banned us from eating chocolate for a whole month.”
+Tim found Bertie in a mournful mood.
+“It is the greatest calamity I have ever known,” he said sadly.
+“Even greater than the time the royal nanny banned us from eating chocolate for a whole month.”

-And all the mummy frogs who normally say things like, “Eat up your slime dear,” where swimming around saying, “Whatever you do, don’t touch the slime, you’ll grow two heads.”
+All the mummy frogs who normally say things like, “Eat up your slime dear,” where swimming around saying, “Whatever you do, don’t touch the slime – you’ll grow two heads.”